justin-18/Bitcoin-Ransomware-Detection-/README.md

 Income: The income or value transferred in the transaction.
 Label: The type of ransomware associated with the address (e.g., Cerber, Locky).
 Income per Day: A new feature derived by dividing the income by the day of the year.

 Goal: The goal of this project is to:

-Detect ransomware-related transactions on the Bitcoin network.
+1.Detect ransomware-related transactions on the Bitcoin network.
-Identify suspicious Bitcoin addresses involved in ransomware payments.
+2.Identify suspicious Bitcoin addresses involved in ransomware payments.
 3.Provide insights into Bitcoin network behaviors related to ransomware attacks.

 Technologies Used:

 Python: For data processing and machine learning modeling.